ashutoshmjain/gita/src/how.md

 <div style="padding-left:40px;font-size:0.9em;">

 In the beginning there was `Om` - vibrations of the underlying field.
-Spoken languages took birth from this source.
-Just like rivers, they gradually filled up the ocean of words.
-Humans quickly developed conversational skills, but everyone had to individually remember the contextual history.
-And of course the survival skills!
+Spoken language took originated from this source.
+Just like a river, it gradually filled up an ocean of words.
+Humans quickly developed exceptional conversations, but everyone had to individually remember the contextual history - and of course, the survival skills!

 > Then we discovered scribing!
 Given the difficulties of early days, only important information was scribed.
 The word "scripture" points to something important enough, and worthy of writing down.